 The surface is first conditioned during the prespark period.
-This is established with the aid of a prespark curve (see Note a), also called time-of-wait curve or intensity-time curve (see Part I, Section 7.6.4).
+This is established with the aid of a prespark curve, also called time-of-wait curve or intensity-time curve (see I 7.6.4).
 The intensity-time curve is aimed at determining optimum spark conditions for the measurement period.
 In many cases these conditions coincide with sparking equilibrium and evaporation equilibrium.
 High energy presparking or high repetition rate presparking may be favourable in achieving this goal by enabling sampling from a liquid (molten) or a freshly solidified surface.